itgalaxy/webfont/README.md

 ### `files`

 A file glob, or array of file globs.
-Ultimately passed to [node-glob](https://github.com/isaacs/node-glob) to figure out what files you want to lint.
+Ultimately passed to [fast-glob](https://github.com/mrmlnc/fast-glob) to figure out what files you want to get.

 `node_modules` and `bower_components` are always ignored.